shaunakv1/easypack/README.md

 ###Marking scripts for build

 Suppose the main html of your web site is main.html here is how to mark the scripts that build tool should bundle into one file.
+Notice the **data-build="true"** attribute in the script tags.
+Thats what marks scripts to be picked up.

 ```
 <!-